Parker House Rolls

 For this recipe, we make the dough with half a stick of butter, and then once the little rolls are cut, we brush them with more butter (generously!) and fold them over — so they’re literally full of butter.
 They come out of the oven with a crispy, golden brown crust and a light, tender texture.
 And the flavor: They deserve every bit of their rich, buttery reputation, and yet that never stops us from adding more.
 They’re a full-blown miracle with a pat of butter (more, more!) and a drizzle of honey.

-Make these rolls for Thanksgiving dinner, and everyone will be filled with gratitude.
-The recipe makes a ton of rolls: enough to feed your extended friend-family, for sure.
+Make these rolls for Thanksgiving dinner, and your family will be filled with gratitude.
 They taste best when they’re piping hot, and they only need to bake for 20 minutes, so make sure they’re the last thing in the oven — and timed to roll out just as you’re setting dinner on the table.

 Servings: 30 rolls

 1 Tbsp granulated sugar

 ½ cup warm water (100º to 115º, approximately)

 2 cups, plus 2 Tbsp whole milk, divided

 ¼ cup (½ stick) unsalted butter, cut into small cubes, plus more for greasing

 6 ½ cups all-purpose flour, divided, plus more if needed